 - b.
 If the drive letter of the cluster partition is different from the configuration, modify the configuration.
 And regarding the groups which mirror disk resources or hybrid disk resources belong to, if Startup Attribute is Auto Startup on the Attribute tab of Group Properties, change it to Manual Startup.
-In order to use the values of Maximum Failover Count which were set before upgrading EXPRESSCLUSTER, set Cluster Properties -> Extension tab -> Failover Count Method to Cluster from Server. - 14.
+In addition, select Cluster Properties -> the Extension tab, then change the setting of Failover Count Method to Cluster, which is the same unit as before the upgrade. - 14.
 If the forced stop function or the forced stop script is used, perform the following steps: - a.
 Set the Type of Forced Stop on the Fencing tab of Cluster Properties.
 If the forced stop script is used: Select Custom.
 If the forced stop script is not used: With EXPRESSCLUSTER operated on physical machines, select BMC; with EXPRESSCLUSTER operated on virtual machines, select vCenter. - b.
 Click Properties to display the properties window for the forced stop resource, and set each parameter. - 15.
-Click Export of the Cluster WebUI to apply the configuration data.
+Click Apply the Configuration File of the Cluster WebUI to apply the configuration data.